SOBotics/UniStack/README.md

 ### To initialise the search engine

- 1. Take a list of the top *x* most popular tags on Stack Overflow.
+ 1. Take a list of tags from Stack Overflow.

  2. For each tag:

-  I. Create a new bag of words object.
+  I. Create a new set of tables (using RDS of your choice): one for "all words", one for posts, and one for distinct words.
+(More detailed info on the way.)

   II.
-Generate a model for each post in the tag and add it to the object's "bag".
+Generate a model for each post in the tag and save the appropriate pieces of data to the tables.
+(Again, further info planned.)